Cook Cup Criteria

 Indiana Landmarks inaugurated the Cook Cup for Outstanding Restoration in 2007, when the prize went to the award’s namesake family in honor of its transformation of the West Baden and French Lick Springs hotels in southern Indiana.
 The Cook family is nationally recognized for their many restorations of significant landmarks in Bloomington and throughout southern Indiana.
 Learn about other past winners.

-Congratulations to the 2018 Cook Cup winner, Second Baptist Church in New Albany.
+Congratulations to the 2019 Cook Cup winner, the Shrewsbury-Windle House in Madison.